Velocidex/velociraptor-web/content/docs/vql_reference/functions.md

 name | The name of the file that should be stored on the server | string

 This function uploads the specified file to the server.
-If Velociraptor is run locally the file will be copied tothe `--dump_dir` path or added to the triage evidence container.
+If Velociraptor is run locally the file will be copied to the `--dump_dir` path or added to the triage evidence container.

 ## url